orcsgirls/LegoSpectrometer/README.md

 # LegoSpectrometer
-Software for ORCSGirls Masterclass using the Lego Spectrometer
+Software for ORCSGirls Masterclass using the <a href="https://publiclab.org/wiki/lego-spectrometer">Lego Spectrometer</a>